ATI TEAS Math Test Practice (2025)

 Free TEAS Math Sample Questions

-Below are some math problems similar to those found on the ATI TEAS Math Test and those found in our Test Prep Pack.
-We will look at different types of questions from each of the two areas.
+Below are some math problems similar to those found on the ATI TEAS Math Test and those found in our Test Prep Pack and our free TEAS Test page.
+Let's start with three real-world practice questions that reflect what you'll see on the actual exam.
+Take your time with each one—remember, understanding the process is just as important as getting the right answer.

 In a TV competition show called "Asgard's got talent" each competitor receives 100 points for every two judges' compliments and 20 points for every 36 family's compliments.